Help & Contact

 Summary of key Terms and Conditions of Carriage

-1. Denial of Boarding on flights to, from, or within Canada including connecting flights.
+1. Flight Disruptions on flights to, from, or within Canada including connecting flights

-1.1 Information provided to passengers in cases of flight delays, cancellations and a Denial of Boarding
+1.1 Information provided to passengers in cases of Flight Disruptions

-Where a flight is delayed or cancelled or a passenger who holds a confirmed reservation, valid travel documentation, and is present at the boarding gate at the required boarding time is denied a seat on a flight because there are not enough seats on the aircraft (“Denial of Boarding”), Condor will provide affected passengers with the reason for the flight delay or cancellation or Denial of Boarding.
-Additionally, Condor will provide passengers affected by a Denial of Boarding with the following information:
+Where a passenger who holds a confirmed reservation, valid travel documentation, and is present at the boarding gate at the required boarding time is denied a seat on a flight because there are not enough seats on the aircraft (“Denial of Boarding”) or a flight is delayed or cancelled (collectively a “Flight Disruption”), passengers may be entitled to specific standards of treatment, rebooking or a refund, and compensation, Condor will provide affected passengers with the following information:

 - The compensation to which the passenger may be entitled for the inconvenience (if applicable);

-1.2 Providing services to minimize inconvenience resulting from Denial of Boarding
+1.2 Providing services to minimize inconvenience resulting from Flight Disruptions

-In the event of a Denial of Boarding, we will make reasonable efforts to assist passengers in rebooking travel to their destination to complete their itinerary as soon as feasible.
+In the event of a Flight Disruption, Condor will make reasonable efforts to assist passengers in rebooking travel to their destination to complete their itinerary as soon as feasible.
 Additionally:

-- operated by Condor or our commercial partners, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of the end of the event that caused the Denial of Boarding; or if not available
+- operated by Condor or our commercial partners, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of the end of the event that caused the Flight Disruption; or if not available

 - operated by any air carrier, travelling on any reasonable air route from the airport where the passenger is located (or another airport within a reasonable distance) to their destination, and if the new departure is at a different airport, transportation to the other airport.

-Where the Denial of Boarding is within Condor’s control, even if required for safety purposes, Condor will provide passengers with a confirmed reservation on the next available flight, free of charge, that is:
+Where the Flight Disruption is within Condor’s control, even if required for safety purposes, Condor will provide passengers with a confirmed reservation on the next available flight, free of charge, that is:

 - operated by Condor or our commercial partners, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 9 hours of the original departure time; or if not available